richard-w7/small-projects/README.md

 A study into how different methods optimise for y minima with different piecewise functions
 Enter functions as: func1, n<=x<m   - Seperate functions with '|', function ranges cannot overlap

+---
+### Ray Casting
+Learning how ray casting works with object collision.
+The yellow cone is the player's view, control the player with 'wasd' for movement, left and right arrows for turning.